elaeon/dama_ml/docs/models.rst

 .. code-block:: python

-    # SKLP is the parent class for classificators with probabilistic
+    # SKLP is the wrapper for classificators with probabilistic
     # predictions in scikit-learn
+    from ml.clf.extended.w_sklearn import SKLP
     class AdaBoost(SKLP):
         def prepare_model(self):
             from sklearn.ensemble import AdaBoostClassifier